rsinghhtx/Sanicreadme/readme.md

 Styled front end to resemble a simple game.
 Allowed user login tracking.
 Realtime display of users vote tally.

+Branded and styled login page.
+User-login for tracking and point accumulation.
+Real-Time interaction and tallying of votes for up to date communication.

 # Code